Can My Employer Change My Contract Without My Consent?

 The Lawful Process an Employer Must Follow to Change Contract Terms

 When an employer wants to change your contractual terms, there is a process they are expected to follow.
-Skipping it does not make the change disappear, but it does significantly weaken their legal position and strengthen yours.
+Skipping it does not make the change disappear, but it weakens their legal position and strengthens yours.

 What Meaningful Consultation Looks Like